sudheerj/reactjs-interview-questions/README.md

 12. ### What is the purpose of callback function as an argument of setState?
 The callback function is invoked when setState finished and the component gets rendered.
 Since setState is **asynchronous** the callback function is used for any post action.
-**Note:** It is recommended to use lifecycle method rather this callback function.
 ```
 setState({name: 'sudheer'}, () => console.log('The name has updated and component re-rendered'));
 ```
+**Note:** It is recommended to use lifecycle method rather this callback function.
-13. ### What is the difference between HTML and React event handling?
+13. ### What is the difference of event handling between HTML and React?
-Below are the few differences between HTML and React event handling,
+Below are the few differences of event handling between HTML and React,
 1. In HTML, the event name should be in lowercase.
 ```
             <button onclick="activateLasers()">
 ```

   Whereas in ReactJS it follows camelCase convention,

 ```
             <button onClick={activateLasers}>